riodw/C-Assembly/Project 2/README.md

 </dd>

-<dt>`for` loop, tabular output</dt>
+**`for` loop, tabular output**

-<dd>Write a program that produces a wind-chill chart.
+Write a program that produces a wind-chill chart.
 This is a chart that shows the "wind chill temperature" for a given air temperature (in degrees Fahrenheit) and wind speed (in miles per hour).
 A sample is shown below.

 Your program must prompt the user for minimum and maximum temperatures, and minimum and maximum wind speeds; then produce a two-dimensional chart like the one below.
 Temperatures are in increments of two degrees; wind speeds are in increments of 2.5 mph.
 Notice that the temperatures range from _highest_ (top row) to _lowest_ (bottom row).